Academic Appeals Processes

 Appeal Level Four - Dean, School of Education & Human Development

 The student or faculty member's next level of appeal is the Dean of the SEHD.
 Appeals materials provided to the SC will be shared with the Dean.
 The Dean may also request additional information as needed.
-This appeal to the Dean must occur within 30 days
+This appeal to the Dean must be submitted within 30 days

 of the SC decision.